geiszla/BoxHero/README.md

 Adds React debugging tools to the Chrome Developer Tools.

 1. Install React Developer Tools Chrome Extension from the [Chrome Extensions website] (https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en).
-2. To use it open Chrome Developer Tools (while the tab with the developed website is selected) by pressing the "F12" key or by right click on the page followed by "Inspect" option.
+2. To use it open Chrome Developer Tools (while the tab with the developed website is selected) by pressing the "F12" key or by right clicking the page followed by "Inspect" option.
 3. In Chrome Developer Tools select "React" tab.

-## Development
+## Usage
 ### Without Visual Studio Code
 #### Start server
 1. Navigate to the project files using a command line utility.
-2. Enter "npm start" to start the server.
+2. Enter "yarn start" to start the server.
-3. Open a web browser and navigate to "[http://localhost:8080/](http://localhost:8080/)" to access the webapp.
-4. Optionally turn on LivePage extension by clicking on its icon in the chrome extenstion bar (see install instructions above).
+4. If you install the server for production use (i.e. you don't want to edit it) open a new terminal, navigate to the project files and enter "node build_client.js" and jump to [Visit website](#visit-the-website) section.

 #### Start editing
 1. Navigate to the project files using a command line utility.
-2. Enter "npm run edit" to start monitoring the changes in code and automatically regenerate the application for the server.
+2. Enter "yarn run edit" to start monitoring the changes in code and automatically regenerate the application for the server.
 3. Before every git push enter "standard-react --fix" to fix syntactic and semantic errors in JavaScript files (may have to run the command multiple times to fix all issues).
 4. Fix other issues, which couldn't be automatically solved, reported by the prevoius command.

 ### With Visual Studio Code
-See set up instructions above.
+See setup instructions above.

 #### Start server
 1. Open project folder inside Visual Studio Code by clicking File->"Open Folder..." or by right clicking on the folder in Windows Explorer and clicking "Open with Code".
 2. If terminal is not open in the bottom of the text editor pane open it by selecting View->"Integrated Terminal" menu option.
-3. In the terminal enter "npm start" to start the server.
+3. In the terminal enter "yarn start" to start the server.
-4. Open a web browser and navigate to "[http://localhost:8080/](http://localhost:8080/)" to access the webapp.
-5. Optionally turn on LivePage extension by clicking on its icon in the chrome extenstion bar (see install instructions above).
+4. If you install the server for production use (i.e. you don't want to edit it) open a new terminal, navigate to the project files and enter "node build_client.js" and jump to [Visit website](#visit-the-website) section.

 #### Start editing
 1. In Visual Studio Code click on the "+" icon in the terminal pane to open a new terminal.
-2. Enter "npm run edit" to start monitoring the changes in code and automatically regenerate the application for the server.
+2. Enter "yarn run edit" to start monitoring the changes in code and automatically regenerate the application for the server.
 3. Before every git push use the previously set up key shortcut to lint the current file and fix syntactic and semantic errors in JavaScript files (may have to run the command multiple times to fix all issues).
 4. Fix other issues, which couldn't be automatically solved, reported by the prevoius command.
 5. Repeat linting with all modified files.

+### Visit the website
+4. Open a web browser and navigate to "[http://localhost:8080/](http://localhost:8080/)" to access the webapp.
+5. Optionally turn on LivePage extension by clicking on its icon in the chrome extenstion bar (see install instructions above).

 ## Project Structure
 * node_modules